IGVF-DACC/igvf-catalog/README.md

 For local setup:
 1. Update `config/development.json` with your local ArangoDB credentials, with root access.
-2. Execute the script: `cd data && python3 dev_setup.py`.
+2. Execute the script: `cd data && python3 dev_setup.py --setup-db`.
 This will load sample data of all datasets in the catalog into your local ArangoDB instance.

 ## Running locally
 1. Make sure your `config/development.json` has your local ArangoDB credentials or our development cluster.